astroval0/astroval0/README.md

 17 and from the UK.
 Living in JetBrains IDEs, pushing most of my work to **GitLab**.

-I dive into everything tech; fullstack web development, server management, custom bootloaders, roms, firmware hacks, OS mods, PCB tinkering, game mods, penetration testing, reverse engineering and anticheat systems.
+I dive into everything tech; fullstack web development, api tooling, automation, server management, custom bootloaders, roms, firmware hacks, OS mods, PCB tinkering, game mods, penetration testing, reverse engineering and anticheat systems.
 I learn insanely fast and have a compulsion to tear into everything just to see how it works.
 I reverse engineer anything I dont fancy paying for.

 Most of my projects stay private - they're usually short lived experiments - but I'll be open sourcing most my past work on here or gitlab soon :P